pbollhorn/bi-group-5-and-9/exam_project/README.md

 #### Movie budget and revenue:

-- We found out that a lot of movies don't have budget and revenue information.
+- We found that a lot of movies don't have budget and revenue information.
 Only 4042 movies had this information.
 - For these movies we calculated profit and ROI.
 - We found out that 61% of movies made a profit or breakeven, and 39% of movies made a loss.
 - However, we discovered a trend of big budget movies being released to streaming after very limited theatrical run.
 This means that we can not rely on revenue to be a reliable predictor of a movies success.

-In our data we found out that a lot of movies don't have budget and revenue information. xxxx movies have this information, and of these movies 61% made a profit and 39% made a loss.
-However, we also discovered that revenue is not reliable to predict a movies success.
-Instead we looked at budget vs. vote_average and found a weak linear relationship.

 #### Movie budget and vote_average:
+- Since we cannot rely on revenue to be a reliable predictor of a movies success, we will instead look at vote_average.
+- Instead we looked at budget vs. vote_average and found a weak linear relationship.
 #### Lead actor age and gender: